Shenandoah’s Bachelor of Science in Nursing: Traditional Four-Year Track is designed for students entering the program as a first-year student.

 Our program allows you to gain the experience necessary for the provision, management and coordination of general nursing care for individuals, families, groups and communities so you may launch a career that leads to personal and professional fulfillment.

-We prepare our students for success at all levels that’s why our first-time NCLEX pass rate is consistently above the national average.
-Our NCLEX first-time pass rate for the academic year ’21-’22 was 97.47% overall — among the highest in the state of Virginia.
+We prepare our students for success – that’s why our first-time NCLEX pass rate is consistently above the national average.
+Our NCLEX first-time pass rate for the ’23-’24 academic year is 100% (to date) — one the highest among Virginia nursing programs.

 Learn More About This Program